 - 1. There is a clear reporting mechanism to upper-level management.
 An organizational chart defines how the medical transport service fits into the governing/sponsoring institution, agency or corporation. - 2.
 For public or private institutions and agencies that contract with an aviation or ambulance company for transport, there must be a policy that specifies the lines of authority between the medical management team and the aviation/ambulance management team. - 3.
 All personnel understand the chain of command.
 Medical personnel understand that the pilot in command has ultimate authority for the aircraft and safe operations.
 (RW/FW) - 4.
 Managers are oriented to aviation regulations as pertinent to the Federal Aviation Regulations,(FAR's) in the U.S. or authority having jurisdiction (AHJ) that apply to the medical transport service. - 5.
 Managers are oriented to ambulance standards and state regulations or AHJ pertinent to ambulance services.
+(S)

-(S) - 6.
-Managers require by policy that any encounter with an unmanned aerial system (UAS), laser or bird while in flight require reports submitted to local law enforcement and/or ATC on a timely basis. - a.
-Policy defines who is responsible to notify and submit a written report to local authorities - 7.
+- 6. Managers require by policy that any encounter with an unmanned aerial system (UAS), laser or bird while in flight require reports submitted to local law enforcement and/or ATC on a timely basis. - a.
+Policy defines who is responsible to notify and submit a written report to local authorities - There is a policy that address encounters with an unmanned aerial aircraft system (UAS), laser or bird while in flight, which includes: - a.
+Reporting to local law enforcement and/or FAA on a timely basis - b.
+The responsible person for the reporting - c.
+Assessment of those impacted by a laser strike for the need for medical follow-up - d.
+Limiting additional exposure by leaving the area of encounter or taking other countermeasures - e.
+Incidences/occurrences are tracked and reported annually to the Safety Committee - 7.
 Managers are trained to recognize real and perceived pressures that may influence unsafe acts by staff. - 8.
 The program adheres to state/provincial, national and/or local ambulance (air and surface) rules and regulations, including licensure requirements. - 9.
-A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions.

-- 10. There is a policy that addresses DNR orders. - 11.
-There is a policy that addresses transfer and security of patient's personal property.
+A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions. - 10.
+There is a policy that addresses DNR orders. - 11.
+There is a policy that addresses transfer and security of patient's personal property. - 12..
+There is a policy that prohibits "freelance responses" to individual events or disasters (responding without being specifically requested) Note: This was moved from 03.02.14 Medical Control # 5.

-12. Management:
+13. Management:

 - a.
 Demonstrates strategic planning that aligns with the mission, values and vision of the service. - b.
 Sets written guidelines for press-related issues and marketing activities. - c.
-Sets an Emergency Response Plan that includes a PAIP and responses to unexpected occurrences involving personnel, vehicles and facilities to include helipads as appropriate to the base of operations. - d.
-Requires shift briefings be conducted at the beginning of each shift to assure continuity between shifts. [d., e., and f. are repeats found in other standards) - e.
-Requires a post-transport debrief be conducted after each transport or groups of transports s as response readiness permits (S) - f.
-Has a policy and a mechanism to track, investigate, disclose and close the loop on any medical adverse event
+Sets an Emergency Response Plan that includes a PAIP and responses to unexpected occurrences involving personnel, vehicles and facilities to include helipads and airports, (including foreign or less frequented airfields) as appropriate to the base of operations.